Gunjan-2002/Favourite_Contact_Application/README.md

 * Step 3:
 In main method use switch case which will make a input and output user friendly and it will have three option Add contact , Print all contacts , Print Favourite contacts.

+## Application :
+* It is used in mobile phones to favourite the contact .

 ## Source Code :
 ```
 package Favourite_Contact;